About Who Is Rich

 Most of all, I like the story or analogy of how a pilot who is navigating his jet from one city to the next is constantly having to make course corrections in order to reach his destination.
 I find that to be very true in my life.
 I need to make course corrections as the Holy Spirit leads, as I evaluate my life and business, and as I seek to lead and journey with my family through this life.

 If I was on an island, I wouldn’t really care if I had a computer or not.
 I enjoy computers and I make my living by using one, but I wouldn’t mind a more simple life.
-I would, however, like to have my family with me, my collection of Rich Mullins CD’s, about a dozen good books (like my Bible, some John Grisham, Andy Stanley, and maybe a Harry Potter book or two), and a few other things.
+I would, however, like to have my family with me, my collection of Rich Mullins CD’s, a few dozen good books (some John Grisham, C.J.
+Box, David Baldacci, Andy Stanley, and maybe a Harry Potter book or two), and a few other things.

-But, I’m not an island… so I must keep moving foward.
+But, I’m not on an island… so I must keep moving forward.

-My goal from here is to move toward investing in real estate.
-My online affiliate work will only last so long.
+My online business will only last so long.
 I’m not that naive.
-I want to invest in single family homes and apartments and move away from my reliance on the internet.
+I am not sure what lies ahead for my business life… which might be scary to some… but for me, that is part of the fun of living.
 I want the freedom to travel on mission trips, longer vacations, to be able to give more, live more and be more of the man that God wants me to be.

 I also wouldn’t mind spending a little more time fishing so I could catch another pike like this one, land my first 10 pound bass, shoot a round of golf under 90, buy my wife more nice things, go back to East Africa, and drive my 66 Mustang again.

 I have a good life.
-Not perfect by any means, but a good life.
+Not perfect by any means, but a good (no let me correct that) a GREAT life!

 Such is the journey.